sassoftware/restaf-graphql-demo/README.md

     - Set the VIYA_SERVER to your server
     - Set authorization_code clientid and clientSecret
-    - Change the APPPORT if you want to use a different port( default is 5000)
+    - Optional: Change the APPPORT if you want to use a different port( default is 5000)

 ---